Skip to main content

 Translation: good homes move; condos often come with better concessions.

 Want to catch the “good ones” before they’re pending?
-Start with a mortgage pre-qualification so you can tour, offer, and negotiate without losing the home to a ready buyer.
+Start with a initial mortgage qualification through a mortgage brokerage so you can tour, offer, and negotiate without losing the home to a ready buyer.

 Each month you wait = another month of rent + one more month of pending sales rising while the best-priced listings disappear.